 …AND WHAT I EAT IN A DAY

 Walnut buckwheat chocolate smoothie has been my go to breakfast for many days in a row.
 It’s creamy, smooth, chocolatey without chocolate and deliciously nourishing.
-In addition to the smoothie recipe, I thought it would be a good time to share what I eat in a day as a clean eating vegan, starting with this breakfast.
+In addition to the smoothie recipe, I thought it would be a good time to share what I eat in a day, starting with this breakfast.

 Balanced breakfast as a routine